 Now I had my InfluxDB container already running to test the connection with Chronograf.
 Since I think the format is more readable, I use docker-compose to spin up these containers:

 ymlversion: '2'services:influxdb:image: influxdb:latestcontainer_name: influxdbports:- 8086:8086volumes:- /opt/appdata/influxdb:/var/lib/influxdbrestart:always

 The steps to restoring include first shutting down this container and then spinning up a throw-away container to copy the backup directories to the locally mounted volume /opt/appdata which will persist in the docker-compose created container.

 Create intermediate container that maps the data volume and our backup directory and then enter the container's shell:

 shell$ docker run --rm --detach -v /opt/appdata/influxdb:/var/lib/influxdb -v /home/thibmaek/influxdb-backup:/backups -p 8086 influxdb:latest$ docker exec -it mystifying_kepler /bin/bash

 Inside the intermediate container use the mapped backup folder to restore to our database and exit it afterwards:

-$ influxd restore -portable -database telegraf /backups/telegraf $ influxd restore -portable -database home_assistant /backups/home_assistant $ exit
+shell$ influxd restore -portable -database telegraf /backups/telegraf$ influxd restore -portable -database home_assistant /backups/home_assistant$ exit

 Kill and remove the intermediate container.
 Restart our previous docker-compose container and dbs should be restored: